 - Confirm your pregnancy with a physical exam

 - Do an ultrasound exam to date the pregnancy and check that it's not outside the uterus (ectopic pregnancy) and not a tumor that developed in the uterus (molar pregnancy)

 - Do blood and urine tests

-- Explain how the procedure works, the side effects, possible risks and complications
+- Explain how the procedure works, the side effects, and possible risks and complications

 Making the decision to have an abortion might not be easy.
 Consider seeking support from your partner, a family member or a friend as you think about your options.
 Talk with your doctor, a spiritual adviser or a counselor to get answers to your questions, help you weigh alternatives and consider the impact the procedure may have on your future.

 Keep in mind that no doctor is required to perform an elective abortion.
 In some places, an elective abortion may not be legal.
 Or there may be certain legal requirements and waiting periods you must follow before having an elective abortion.
 If you're having an abortion procedure for a miscarriage, there are no special legal requirements or waiting periods required.

 What you can expect

 Medical abortion doesn't require surgery or anesthesia.
 The procedure can be started in a medical office or clinic.
 A medical abortion can also be done at home, though you'll still need to visit your health care provider to be sure there are no complications.

 During the procedure

 Medical abortion can be done using these medicines:

 Oral mifepristone (Mifeprex) and oral misoprostol (Cytotec).
 This is the most common type of medical abortion.
 These medicines are usually taken within seven weeks of the first day of your last period.

 Mifepristone (mif-uh-PRIS-tone) blocks the hormone progesterone, causing the lining of the uterus to thin and preventing the embryo from staying implanted and growing.
 Misoprostol (my-so-PROS-tol), a different kind of medicine, causes the uterus to contract and expel the embryo through the vagina.

 You'll need to visit your doctor again about a week later to make sure the abortion is complete.
 This regimen is approved by the Food and Drug Administration (FDA).